 Similar to the Photo night, except instead of collecting photos, the teams are searching for leaders trying to camouflaging themselves into the environment :)

 I know what you're thinking - Pass the Parcel is a very lame game for Youth, but this involves a twist!
 Read the page for more detail.

-Not so much a game but a suggestion to organise an activity your group can do together to benefit other people; for example a "Backyard Blitz", write letters (encouraging, or social action), cook meals, etc. It's amazing what a group of people can acomplish together, and the way it will strengthen your group and bring them together.
+Not so much a game but a suggestion to organise an activity your group can do together to benefit other people; for example a "Backyard Blitz", write letters (encouraging, or social action), cook meals, etc. It's amazing what a group of people can accomplish together, and the way it will strengthen your group and bring them together.

 Growing up in a church, without doubt camps were the events that had the most positive influence on my life.
-Spending significant quality time together with other people, the experiences we shared, were literally life shapping.
+Spending significant quality time together with other people, the experiences we shared, were literally life shaping.
 If you're looking to strengthen the friendships of kids within your groups, one of the best ways to do that is to run a camp!